 Product Information Strategy

-Having a well thought out product information strategy is one of the determining factors for eCommerce success.
+Having a well-thought-out product information strategy is one of the determining factors for eCommerce success.
 Good product information breaks down barriers to buying and makes products more accessible to customers.
-Things like a high-quality image, a good description, and specification information go a long way to building customer confidence, reducing order errors and increasing sales.
+80% of buyers say they’re more likely to make an online purchase if a site has accurate photos and videos, so things like a high-quality image, a good description, and specification information go a long way.
+They help to build customer confidence, reduce order errors, and increase sales.

 Tell Everyone About It

 Your new eCommerce site should be a welcome change for customers, make sure you toot your own horn.
 It’s so important to make announcements both pre and post-launch communicating the added benefits of using your new digital store.
 Do not wait for users to find you.
 Email your entire contact database creating a sense of excitement for the new resources and tools you’ve created to ease the process of doing business with you.
 If possible, email a login and password at launch so that customers do not have to worry about registering themselves.